|

 lives up to its name a little bit, I planted a couple of pitcher plants

 (true bog denizens!) along the edge as well.
-In years to come, I expect that
+By now, the bog is a

 Plants growing in our bog filter